davidhafthork/prs-iceland/docs/DEVELOPMENT.md

 **This is a PRODUCTION system for PRS Iceland**, not a demo or learning project.
 It manages real precision rifle competitions in Iceland.

+## Documentation Rules

+**IMPORTANT**: This project uses exactly TWO documentation files:
+1. `/README.md` - Public-facing project overview
+2. `/docs/DEVELOPMENT.md` - This file, containing all development information

+**DO NOT CREATE** additional documentation files.
+All development notes, guides, session summaries, or technical documentation must be added to THIS FILE.
+No exceptions.

 ## System State (Last Updated: July 2025)

 ### What's Deployed